Coca-Cola formula: Formula variations in the United States

 During the 1980s, most U.S. Coca-Cola bottlers switched their primary sweetening ingredient from cane sugar (sucrose) to the cheaper high-fructose corn syrup.
 As of 2009, the only U.S. bottler still using sucrose year-round was the Coca-Cola Bottling Company of Cleveland, which serves northern Ohio and a portion of Pennsylvania.
 Many bottlers outside the U.S. also continue to use sucrose as the primary sweetener.
 12 USoz glass bottles of sucrose-sweetened Coca-Cola imported from Mexico are available in many U.S. markets for those consumers who prefer the sucrose version (see "Mexican Coke", below).

+In July 2025, following public comments by U.S. president Donald Trump that the company had agreed to sweeten Coca-Cola with cane sugar, chairman and chief executive James Quincey said Coca-Cola would "expand our trademark Coca-Cola product range with U.S. cane sugar".
+The company presented the sucrose-sweetened drink as an additional product rather than a reformulation, with the flagship U.S. recipe continuing to use high-fructose corn syrup.

 Passover

 Coca-Cola was certified kosher in 1935 by Rabbi Tobias Geffen after beef tallow-derived glycerin was replaced with vegetable glycerin.
 However, the high-fructose corn syrup used by most U.S. bottlers since the 1980s is kitniyot (derived from grain/seeds/legumes) by the definitions of Jewish kosher law, and therefore forbidden to Ashkenazi Jews during Passover according to certain traditions.
 Each year, in the weeks leading up to Passover, bottlers in markets with substantial Jewish populations switch to sucrose sweetener in order to obtain Kosher for Passover certification.